 1 Corinthians 11:4-5 states that all women should cover their heads while praying or prophesying.
 Does this mean that women should cover their heads when praying or preaching?

 It is common practice for some women to cover their heads when they go to church.
 Others cover her head when praying.
 It is rare for a woman to cover her head when preaching or teaching.
 Since 1 Corinthians 11:4-6 states that women should cover their heads when praying or preaching, several questions arise: 1) Did the apostle Paul refer to a cultural situation where women wore a head covering?
 2) Should women cover their heads and if so, with what?
 3) Was Paul addressing the situation of women praying or prophesying in the church or outside the church?

 Meaning of the Words “Head” and “Uncovered”

 1 Corinthians 11:4-6 appears to some to teach that women should wear a scarf or something else on their heads.
 However, the question is where?

 Every man who has something on his head while praying or prophesying disgraces his head.
-But every woman who prays or prophesies with her head uncovered while praying or prophesying disgraces her head, for she is one and the same as having her head shaved.
-For if a woman does not cover her head, she might as well have her hair cut off; but if it is a disgrace for a woman to have her hair cut off or her head shaved, then she should cover her head.
+But every woman who has her head uncovered while praying or prophesying disgraces her head, for she is one and the same as the woman whose head is shaved.
+For if a woman does not cover her head, let her also have her hair cut off; but if it is disgraceful for a woman to have her hair cut off or her head shaved, let her cover her head.
 1 Corinthians 11:4-6 (NASB)